HydroModPy/HydroModPy/docs/source/theory/streams_and_seepage/downslope-distance-calibration.rst

 mapped linework stops short of it, the distance is infinite downstream of the last reach, and since the simulated network retreats towards exactly that reach as the ratio grows, the criterion loses its sign change at the high end of the bracket and there is no root left to close.
-The outlet is not a product of the DEM, it is the closing point of the catchment, so writing that it belongs to the stream network is true by definition.
+That cell is the low point of the catchment the geographic step closed on the declared gauge, and it is the cell the flood was seeded on, so writing that it belongs to the stream network is true by definition rather than a fudge.

+**Both supports are intersected with the catchment the geographic step delineated.** Re-deriving one instead, by descending the model top to its own largest basin, fails for the reason given in the section above: the model top is never conditioned, so that descent ends in whichever internal depression is biggest.
+Measured on the Nancon, the re-derived catchment held 1 368 cells of the 60 395 in the mesh and **not one cell of the mapped network**, so every trial refused; the delineated catchment holds 26 907 cells and 1 119 of the mapped network.
+A run reaching the criterion without a delineated catchment falls back to the re-derived one and says so with a warning: a synthetic domain legitimately has no watershed, while a real run that lost one would otherwise produce a plausible number from the wrong support.

-**Both supports are intersected with the topographic catchment.** On a buffered model domain, ten to fifteen per cent of cells drain outside the basin and never meet the mapped network; on the catchment alone the figure falls to a fraction of a per cent.
+The intersection itself is not a detail either.
+On a buffered model domain, ten to fifteen per cent of the cells drain outside the basin and never meet the mapped network; on the catchment alone the figure falls to a fraction of a per cent.
 Measured on one real mesh: 14.9 per cent against 0.11 per cent.
-Without the intersection the unreachable guard aborts on every real catchment.
+The catchment is also what restricts the supports, never the solver's active
+domain: cutting the graph on the model domain breaks the catchment into pieces the flood cannot cross, and the descent then stops at a domain boundary instead of at a stream.

 **Water bodies stay in the graph and in the target, and leave both supports.**
 A hillslope cell upstream of a reservoir has to be able to descend through it,